 Yes No

 Does your institution have an application fee? Х

 Amount of application fee: \$70

 Yes No

-Can it be waived for applicants with financial need?
+Can it be waived for applicants with financial need d?
 X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-
+If you have an application fee and an on-line a pplication option, pleas se indicate policy f or students who a

+line: , p

 X Same fee

 Free

-Reduced
+Reduced V. NI.

-Can on-line application fee be waived for applicants X
+Can on-line application fee be waived for Yes No 1

+applicants with financial need? Х

-C14 Application closing date ----- ------------- --------- ------
+Application closing date

+Yes No 7

-Does your institution have an application closing date?
+Does your institution have an application closing of date?
+X

-Yes No Χ

 Date

 Application closing date (fall) 1/10

 Priority Date

+Yes No

-Are first-time, first-year students accepted for terms other than the fall?
+Are first-time, first-year students accepted for terms other than the Х

+fall?

-C16 Notification to applicants of admission decision sent (fill in one or ıΙν C 10 nitotinication to applicants of admission decision sent II Y
+Notification to applicants of admission decision on sent (fill in one only)

-On a rolling basis beginning (date):
+On a rolling basis beginning

+(date):

-Χ By (date):
+By (date): 3/25

 Other:

-25-Mai

 Reply policy for admitted applicants (fill in one only)

-Must reply by (date): No set date Must reply by May 1st or within weeks if notified thereafter
+Must reply by (date):

+No set date

+Must reply by May 1st or within 2 Other: weeks if notified d thereafter

 Deadline for housing deposit (MMDD): Amount of housing deposit:

 Refundable if student does not enroll?

-Yes, in full
+Voc. in full

-Yes, in par
+Yes, in full Yes, in part

 No

-t

-Other:

 Deferred admission

+Deferred admission Yes No

-Does your institution allow students to postpone enrollment after If yes, maximum period of postponement: 1 academic year
+Does your institution allow students to postpone eadmission? enrollment after x 1,5

+If yes, maximum period of postponer ment: 1 academic year r •

 Early admission of high school students

+Yes No

-Does your institution allow high school students to enroll as full-time, first-
+Does your institution allow high school students to time, first-year (freshman) students one year or m х

-Yes No x